 Is Turning the Radio Up a Sign of Fatigue?

-Many drivers and long-haul truckers heading out on the road are not aware of their level of tiredness or sleepiness until they are well underway.
-In time, they may notice it is difficult to keep both eyes open and turn up the radio or roll on the window as a distraction.
+Many drivers and long-haul truckers heading out on the road are only aware of their tiredness or sleepiness once they are well underway.

 Is Blurred Vision a Sign of Fatigue?

 Blurry vision is often a sign of fatigue, especially if the driver has a refractive error, including astigmatism or long- short-sightedness.

 However, vision can instantly blur when the eyes are tired during nighttime, twilight, and dawn.
 Therefore, tired truck drivers with blurry vision should safely pull off the road and rest until their full vision is ok.

 What Happens If a CDL Driver Gets in an Accident?